stoicswe/starfell/docs/client-installation.md

 ![step3-screenshot](./supplemental/vanilla-116-install/mc-116-step3.png)

 4. One the name and version are entered, click on the down arrow that is labeled "**MORE OPTIONS**" (this is in the same area as the "**LESS OPTIONS**" as seen in the screenshot below).
 Adjust the value that is "_-Xnx2G_" to be "_-Xmx6G_".
 NOTE: If your computer has only 8GB of RAM, make this say "_-Xmx4G_" instead.
+If you can spare more memory, it is advised to use "_-Xmx8G" for systems with 16GB or more of system memory.

 ![step4-screenshot](./supplemental/vanilla-116-install/mc-116-step4.png)